 - Section I. The organization of students is called the Student Body Organization of Holmes Community College. - Section II.
-Membership shall be limited to full-time students of Holmes Community College. - Section III.
+Membership shall be limited to full-time students of Holmes Community College as defined by the current bulletin of Holmes Community College. - Section III.
 The officers of the Student Body Organization will be known as the Student Council or the Student Government Association. - Section IV.
 This organization shall meet at least once each month and at any other time deemed necessary and called by the council president and/or the sponsor. - Section V. When called to order, the council will operate under Robert's Rules of Order. - Section VI.
 Each member of the council shall have one vote; in case of a tie the president shall have the power to vote. - Section VII.
 Three (3) unexcused absences per year from any member will result in dismissal from the Student Government Association.
 All members must be excused by the sponsor and the president prior to a meeting, except in case of an illness which can be handled after the meeting. - Section VIII.
-Any action taken by the council must be submitted to the Chief Executive Officer of each Campus and the President of Holmes Community College for approval. - Section IX.
-Functions of Student Government are to: - A. assist with student activities on campus; - B. assist with homecoming activities in cooperation with the faculty; - C. assist faculty in drawing up student rules and regulations; - serve in the capacity of mediator between the faculty and the student body; and - E. supervise all student council elections.
+Any action taken by the council must be submitted to the Chief Executive Officer of each Campus/Center and the President of Holmes Community College for approval.

-- Section X. Any student government member who is placed on disciplinary probation or convicted of a crime, excluding traffic violations, while serving, will be required to resign from office. - Section XI.
-A faculty sponsor shall be selected by the administration.
-The sponsor will help coordinate student affairs and give such assistance as needed, and attend all meetings. - Section XII.
-Vacancies in student government will be filled by appointment by the SGA with approval of the sponsor. - Section XIII.
-Eligibility for office and positions is based on all previous full-time semesters.
-(Summer school is considered a full-time semester if 12 or more hours are taken.)
+- Section IX.
+Functions of Student Government are to: - A. assist with student activities on campus; - B. assist with various campus activities in cooperation with the college staff; - assist college staff in drawing up student rules and regulations; and - serve in the capacity of liaison between the college staff and the student body. - Section X. Any student government member who is placed on disciplinary probation or convicted of a crime, excluding traffic violations, while serving, will be required to resign from the position. - Section XI.
+A sponsor shall be selected by the college staff to help coordinate student affairs, give such assistance as needed, and attend all meetings. - Section XII.
+Vacancies in student government will be filled by appointment by the SGA with approval of the sponsor.